 The computed central charge shows strong fluctuation; this is due to the fact that using ED, one can access $N_P \le 28$ allowing subsystem sizes $4\le \ell_p \le 12$.
 However, even with this constraint, the values of $c$ obtained seem to be very different from its value for Ising criticality ($c=1/2$).
 Moreover, the tunability of $\nu$ along with a value of $c \ne 1/2$ certainly seems to suggest that for the system sizes accessible by ED, the universality class of the transition is not inconsistent with Ashkin-Teller.
 However accessing larger system sizes is necessary for a more definitive conclusion.
-In this respect we note that while the presence of the constraint does not allow a straightforward numerical analysis of this model using density-matrix-renormalization group (DMRG) or Quantum-Monte-Carlo (QMC) methods, certain recent methods using sweeping cluser QMC algorithm \cite{yan1} or DMRG of constrained dimer model \cite{mila1} may prove useful.
+In this respect we note that while the presence of the constraint does not allow a straightforward numerical analysis of this model using standard density-matrix-renormalization group (DMRG) or Quantum-Monte-Carlo (QMC) methods, certain recent methods using sweeping cluster QMC algorithm \cite{yan1} or DMRG of constrained dimer model \cite{mila1} may prove useful.
 These endeavors constitute future directions of research.